haibkhn/bmw-battery-analyzer/README.md

    - Configure display settings

 3. **Interact with Charts**
-   - Use mouse wheel or pinch gestures to zoom
    - Click and drag to pan across the visualization
    - Use the control panel to adjust display settings
    - Filter data based on specific criteria